jesugq/compiler-symbol-table/README.md

 ```

 ## Non terminal types
-Unlike all terminals, some non-terminals do not have to handle being called, such as the case of the first non-terminal, prog, or terminals such as opt_decls which can be empty.
+Unlike all terminals, some non-terminals do not have to handle being called, such as the case of the first non-terminal, prog, or terminals such as opt_decls which can be epsilon.
 The terminals which do not have a pre-defined type are the following.

 ```c
 type<none>